A lot of people underestimate the usefulness of apps for learning Portuguese.

 If it feels like I keep comparing these courses to Duolingo, it’s because they’re all quite similar.
 Babbel is another one that fits this description.
 You’ll find familiar exercises such as matching pictures to words.
-While Babbel isn’t very unique and does cost money, it beats Duolingo in a couple important areas.
+While Babbel isn’t very unique and does cost money, it beats Duolingo in a couple of important areas.

 First, the content you learn is much more practical to real-life, something that Duolingo is terrible with.
 The second part is that Babbel more explicitly teaches grammar rules, something that I think is really important.
 Read the full review of Babbel.

 Mango Languages is a bit different than the other courses.
 Similarly though, beginners and early intermediate students would get the most out of it, beyond that, you won’t find much content appropriate for higher level learners.
 They focus on practical vocabulary and phrases while including useful grammar.